-On a consolidated basis, our primary sources of liquidity are (i) cash flow from operating activities, (ii) borrowings under PAA's credit facilities or the PAA commercial paper program and (iii) funds received from sales of equity and debt securities.
+Our primary sources of liquidity are (i) cash flow from operating activities, (ii) borrowings under our credit facilities or commercial paper program and (iii) funds received from sales of equity and debt securities.
 In addition, we may supplement these sources of liquidity with proceeds from our divestiture program, as further discussed below in the section entitled "-Acquisitions and Capital Expenditures."
-Our primary cash requirements include, but are not limited to, (i) ordinary course of business uses, such as the payment of amounts related to the purchase of crude oil, NGL and other products, other expenses and interest payments on outstanding debt, (ii) investment and maintenance capital activities, (iii) acquisitions of assets or businesses, (iv) repayment of principal on long-term debt and (v) distributions to our Class A shareholders and noncontrolling interests.
-We generally expect to fund our short-term cash requirements through cash flow generated from operating activities and/or borrowings under the PAA commercial paper program or PAA's credit facilities.
-In addition, we generally expect to fund our long-term needs, such as those resulting from investment capital activities or acquisitions and refinancing long-term debt, through a variety of sources (either separately or in combination), which may include the sources mentioned above as funding for short-term needs and/or the issuance of additional equity or debt securities and the sale of assets.
+Our primary cash requirements include, but are not limited to, (i) ordinary course of business uses, such as the payment of amounts related to the purchase of crude oil, NGL and other products, other expenses and interest payments on outstanding debt, (ii) investment and maintenance capital activities, (iii) acquisitions of assets or businesses, (iv) repayment of principal on our long-term debt and (v) distributions to our unitholders.
+We generally expect to fund our short-term cash requirements through cash flow generated from operating activities and/or borrowings under our commercial paper program or credit facilities.
+In addition, we generally expect to fund our long-term needs, such as those resulting from investment capital activities or acquisitions and refinancing our long-term debt, through a variety of sources (either separately or in combination), which may include the sources mentioned above as funding for short-term needs and/or the issuance of additional equity or debt securities and the sale of assets.

-As of September 30, 2020, although we had a working capital deficit of \$398 million, we had approximately \$2.8 billion of liquidity available to meet our ongoing operating, investing and financing needs, subject to continued covenant compliance, as noted below (in millions):
+As of September 30, 2020, although we had a working capital deficit of \$399 million, we had approximately \$2.8 billion of liquidity available to meet our ongoing operating, investing and financing needs, subject to continued covenant compliance, as noted below (in millions):

-Septo As of tember 30, 2020
+As of ber 30, 2020

-Availability under PAA senior unsecured revolving credit facility (1) (2) \$ 1,504
+Availability under senior unsecured revolving credit facility (1) (2) \$ 1,504

-Availability under PAA senior secured hedged inventory facility (1) (2) 1,356
+Availability under senior secured hedged inventory facility (1) (2) 1,356

-Amounts outstanding under PAA commercial paper program (112)
+Amounts outstanding under commercial paper program (112)

 Subtotal 2,748

-Cash and cash equivalents 27
+Cash and cash equivalents 25

-Total \$ 2,775
+Total \$ 2,773

-(1) Represents availability prior to giving effect to borrowings outstanding under the PAA commercial paper program, which reduce available capacity under the facilities.
+(1) Represents availability prior to giving effect to borrowings outstanding under our commercial paper program, which reduce available capacity under the facilities.

-On November 3, 2020, PAA repaid its \$600 million, 5.00% senior notes due February 2021 at par and used borrowings under the PAA commercial paper program and cash on hand for the repayment.
+On November 3, 2020, we repaid our \$600 million, 5.00% senior notes due February 2021 at par and used borrowings under our commercial paper program and cash on hand for the repayment.
 See further discussion in "Equity and Debt Financing Activities" below.

-Current macroeconomic and geopolitical conditions including the collapse of oil prices driven by both the decrease in demand caused by the COVID-19 pandemic and excess supply has caused liquidity issues impacting many energy companies; however, we believe that we have, and will continue to have, the ability to access the PAA commercial paper program and credit facilities, which we use to meet our short-term cash needs.
+Current macroeconomic and geopolitical conditions including the collapse of oil prices driven by both the decrease in demand caused by the COVID-19 pandemic and excess supply has caused liquidity issues impacting many energy companies; however, we believe that we have, and will continue to have, the ability to access our commercial paper program and credit facilities, which we use to meet our short-term cash needs.
 We believe that our financial position remains strong and we have sufficient liquidity; however, extended disruptions in the financial markets and/or energy price volatility that adversely affect our business may have a materially adverse effect on our financial condition, results of operations or cash flows.
-In addition, usage of the PAA credit facilities, which provide the financial backstop for the PAA commercial paper program, is subject to ongoing compliance with covenants.
-As of September 30, 2020, PAA was in compliance with all such covenants.
+In addition, usage of our credit facilities, which provide the financial backstop for our commercial paper program, is subject to ongoing compliance with covenants.
+As of September 30, 2020, we were in compliance with all such covenants.
 Also, see Item 1A.
 "Risk Factors" included in our 2019 Annual Report on Form 10-K and Item 1A.
 "Risk Factors" in Part II of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 for further discussion regarding such risks that may impact our liquidity and capital resources.